NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 >
 > HOLD OFF
 ```

+By default, MarsPlot will use a default layout for the plots, this can be modified by adding the desired number of lines and number of columns, separated by a comma: `HOLD ON 4 ,3` will organize the figure with a 4 -lines and 3-column layout.

 Note that Custom.in comes with two plots pre-loaded on the same page.
 ***
 ## Put multiple 1D-plots on the same page